-- Make some brief notes at the time on any paper which comes to hand and write them up as soon as possible - Do not destroy your original notes they should be passed to the DSL immediately - Record the date, time, place, any non-verbal behaviour and the words used by the child.
-Ensure that as far as possible you have recorded the actual words used by the child. - Record statements and observable things rather than your interpretations or assumptions
+- Make some brief notes at the time on any paper which comes to hand and write them up as soon as possible.
+It is important that any notes provide an accurate, factual record and contain specific details (outlined below) - Do not destroy your original notes they should be passed to the DSL immediately - Record the date, time, place, any non-verbal behaviour and the words used by the child.
+Ensure that as far as possible you have recorded the actual words used by the child.
+Note any questions that you asked the child, together with their response.
+If the child had any injuries make a note and consider capturing any visible injuries as photographic evidence (with the child's consent) - Record statements and observable things rather than your interpretations or assumptions - Include what action was taken or reasons for decisions that were made - Sign and date your notes or if entering notes onto CPOMS directly ensure a time, date and name is included